rtaylor034/axbind_2/README.md

 ## Description

 `axbind` is program intended to automate the task of editing multiple dotfiles when making a single abstract change to keybindings/colors/etc.

 This is achieved through user-defined maps of key-value pairs that are "applied" to all/specified text files of a directory (i.e. `~/.config`).

-Beyond basic key-value replacement, mapping behavior can further be manipulated per-file (i.e. remapping, text functions, layering multiple maps, etc.)
+Beyond basic key-value replacement, mapping behavior can further be manipulated per-file (i.e. remapping, text functions, layering multiple maps, etc.).

 `axbind` is written in Rust and all configuration files of `axbind` use [toml] syntax.

 ## Getting Started